"I am my father's son" posted the following ominous message on 2007-FEB-20:

 This sounds like an attractive idea.
 However, it is based on a false belief.

-The U.S. census for the year 2000 did not ask questions about religion.
+The U.S. census for the year 2000, and in subsequent years, did not ask questions about religious affiliation.

 Australian census data: